Our Comprehensive Stash App Review: Will This App Really Make Investing Easier?

 For a detailed look at two popular apps, check out our head-to-head comparison of Acorns vs. Stash.

 Think Stash could be the perfect way to ease yourself into the investing pond?
-Get started and claim that $5 bonus after your first investment.
+Get started and claim that $5 bonus after you deposit $5 in your account.

 Carson Kohler ([email protected]) is a staff writer at The Penny Hoarder.